 Our integrated technology systems form the backbone of our business as they enable us to offer quality and timely service to our policyholders and producers, communicate seamlessly with reinsurers and partner carriers, and run our business more efficiently and cost effectively.
 As a recently formed insurance company, we have the benefit of having built a proprietary operating platform that employs the best practices of our management team's extensive prior experience and that is not burdened by outdated legacy technology and processes.
-Our systems offer greater ease of use to distribution partners and provide seamless integration between our pricing models, quoting tools, policy administration systems and portfolio analytics databases.
+Our systems offer greater ease of use to distribution partners and portfolio analytics databases.
 Our proprietary operating platform is based on applications licensed from multiple third-party software vendors.
 We have invested significantly in customizing, building on top of and extending these applications to increase automation and enhance efficiency.
 We have dedicated in-house software developers as well as external resources, all of whom report to our Chief Technology Officer.
 Our internally developed